-The following article talks about the most important aspects of a career in health information management.
+The following article talks about the most important aspects of a career in (HIM) health information management.
 You will learn what health information managers do, where they are employed, job duties, how to become one, common career paths, and more.

 What We Do